-The City has experienced tremendous development interest within the BECSP area, as evidenced by approval of five large scale apartment and mixed use developments totaling 1, 40900 units (refer to summary Table IV-2 on following page, with a more detailed projects table included in Appendix A).
+The City has experienced tremendous development interest within the BECSP evidenced area. as by approval of five large scale apartment and mixed use developments totaling 1.
+40900 units (refer to summary Table IV-2 on following page, with a more detailed projects table included in Appendix A).